akheron/typera/README.md

 `req.ctx`, and in `typera-express` the [Express] req/res are always available via `req.req` and `req.res`.

-The type of `req` is inferred by [typera], so there's no need for the user to give it an explicit type, while at the same time the TypeScript compiler checks that the properties of `req` are used correctly in the request handler.
+The type of `req` is inferred by typera, so there's no need for the user to give it an explicit type, while at the same time the TypeScript compiler checks that the properties of `req` are used correctly in the request handler.

 `routeHandler` infers the response type by combining the error response types of all middleware functions, and the response types of the request handler.
 To get